ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 against all sentences in sequence.
 Then the remaining patterns will revert to the usual all patterns against each sentence in succession.

-Normally every ^testpatterncall to CS will have to have NL done on its input.
-Patterns that imply no need for NL will not trigger it.
-But if only one needs it, CS will have to do it.
-But with command line paramter `nlsave=1` the results of NL analysis can be written out in newglobals and passed along to the next ^testpattern call to CS, saving time.
-On the other hand, if you know there will be no next call, you can add to your pattern `%testpattern-nosave` to present saving the nl data to newglobals.
-You can manually force saving from user input by saying `nl-save` or passing in a variable of `$bwnlsave`.

 ### ~replace_spelling
 The variables and concepts fields are optional and provide context.
 A concept named "~replace_spelling" is treated not as a concept but as a list of paired words analogous to "replace:", but is only a transient replace series for this call.
 A concept can contain values that look like: